tcrundall/chronostar-tng/docs/source/quickstart.rst

    $ fit-chronostar -c config.yml path/to/means.npy --covs path/to/covs.npy

 Chronostar will perform multiple Gaussian Mixture model fits to the data, with differing initial conditions and ever increasing number of components.
 Chronostar determines convergence by comparing `BICs <https://en.wikipedia.org/wiki/Bayesian_information_criterion>`_.
 Chronostar's :class:`Driver` stores the results of each fitted mixture model in the provided ``savedir``, which is given above as ``results_intermediate``.
 The Driver stores each fit's result in an informatively named subdirectory.
-See :ref:`Finding the best mixture<fit-chron>` for details on how to interpret the names of these subdirectories.
+See :ref:`Finding the best mixture<cli_chron>` for details on how to interpret the names of these subdirectories.

 .. note::